 - The sudden stop of a crash can make someone’s neck rapidly jerk back and forth, leaving the person with symptoms like dizziness, headaches, a stiff neck, and more.

 These injuries can put people in the hospital where they may have to undergo tests, procedures, or go on prescriptions to deal with the pain and recover.
 Over time, the medical bills can stack up and cause a lot of financial stress.

 What you say and do immediately after a car accident can affect how your claim will go.
-It’s important to know what you need to do after the accident so you can protect your rights and not give insurance companies any reason to give you less compensation than you deserve.
+It’s important to know what steps to take after an incident so you can protect your rights and not give insurance companies any reason to give you less compensation than you deserve.

-After a car accident, you should:
+After an auto collision, you should: